 Launching a product posts a lot of challenges to small and big businesses alike.
 It takes a well-defined marketing strategy and tactics to find success in a launch.

 Even if you come up with the most revolutionary product that offers the best solution ever invented, marketing your product will still be the final verdict.
-Get inspired by some well-known DTC brands and start building your own path.

-In Panoramata, whenever the featured brands launch a new product or collection, we keep track of promotional emails they send out in line with the launch.
-That is through a specified “email journey”.
-In doing so, we won’t miss out on the entire campaign.
+In Panoramata, whenever featured brands launch a new product or collection, we keep track of promotional emails they send about their launch.

 1. Typology - A minimalist approach